 [Fibre Channel] The process of forwarding frames through a specific Routing Function, including the translation of N_Port_IDs.

 interconnect

-[Computer System] A physical facility by which system elements and devices are connected together and through which they can communicate with each other. Ι interface connector
+[Computer System] A physical facility by which system elements and devices are connected together and through which they can communicate with each other.

 I/O buses and networks are both interconnects.